apivideo/api.video-reactnative-uploader/README.md

 2. This project contains Swift code, and if it's your first dependency with Swift code, you need to create an empty Swift file in your project (with the bridging header) from XCode.
 [Find how to do that](https://github.com/apivideo/api.video-reactnative-uploader/blob/main/docss/install_swift_dependency.md)

-### Android permissions

-You must request the following permissions at runtime:
-  - `android.permission.READ_MEDIA_VIDEO` for API 33+
-  - `android.permission.READ_EXTERNAL_STORAGE` for API < 33
-On Android 33+, the upload comes with a notification.
-So if your application targets Android 33+, you might request `android.permission.POST_NOTIFICATIONS` permission at runtime.

 ### Code sample

 ```js